top of page

 This is a continuous recruitment and may close at any time without notice.

-Appraisal (100%): Will be conducted for the purpose of evaluating the applicant's training, education, experience, interest and personal fitness for the position.
-Appraisal can be based on any of the following: investigation, oral examination and/or review of application.
+Appraisal (Weight 100%): Will be conducted for the purpose of evaluating the applicant's training, education, experience, interest and personal fitness for the position.
+Appraisal can be based on any combination of the following: Investigation, oral exam and rating of the application.

 Applicants must attain at least a 70% score on each phase of the examination process.